CaraJ7/T2I-R1/README.md

 ```

 ### 📒 Notes
-+ We modify the code in `t2i-r1/src/t2i-r1/src/utils/GroundingDINO/groundingdino/models/GroundingDINO/groundingdino.py` to adapt to Zero3 training.
++ When necessary, we incorporate the corresponding repo from the reward model we use.
+We modify certain code to adapt for Zero3 training.
+   + For GroundingDINO, we modify the code in `t2i-r1/src/t2i-r1/src/utils/GroundingDINO/groundingdino/models/GroundingDINO/groundingdino.py`.

 ### 🧠 Related Work